Vaccinium myrtillus, Vaccinium uliginosum. Family: Ericaceae

 Bilberry may prevent or slow the progress of macular degeneration.
 This condition

-Bilberry is claimed to have a diuretic effect.
-It increases how much urine you make
+Bilberry may have a diuretic effect.
+It increases how much urine you make and how

-and how much leaves the body.
-It’s also said to be a urinary tract antiseptic and
+much leaves the body.
+It may be a urinary tract antiseptic and help with inflammation.

-help with inflammation.
 Bilberry is also claimed to help control low blood sugar (hypoglycemia).
+It does this

-It may also ease stress and anxiety, and heal gastrointestinal ulcers.
-Bilberry is
+It may ease stress and anxiety, and heal gastrointestinal ulcers.
+Bilberry may lower

-also claimed to lower lipids and strengthen connective tissue.
-Some claims suggest
+blood lipids and strengthen connective tissue.
+Some claims suggest that bilberry may

-Fresh berries or juice are safe to consume in normal quantities.
+Fresh berries or juice are safe to consume in normal amounts.